AVSystem/scala-commons/docs/GenCodec.md

 object Expr extends HasGadtCodec[Expr]
 ```

-There is infinitely many ways (_kinds_) in which your data types may be generic.
+There are infinitely many ways (_kinds_) by which your data types may be generic.
 You may have two, three or more type
 parameters, they may have additional bounds, require additional implicits, etc. It is impossible to cover all these
 possibilities with a finite set of base companion classes like `HasGenCodec`.
 However, you can always fall back to
-declaring the codec explicitly and using `GenCodec.materialize` to derive the implementation.
+declaring the codec explicitly and using `GenCodec.materialize`.
 It is also relatively easy
 to make your own base companion class, similar to `HasGenCodec` that can cover your particular generic scenario.

 ### Depending on external implicits